Mortgage Calculator

 • The rules of Ijarah, in the sense of leasing, is very much analogous to the rules of sale, because in both cases something is transferred to another person for a valuable consideration.
 The only difference between Ijarah and sale is that in the latter case the corpus of the property is transferred to the purchaser, while in the case of Ijarah, the corpus of the property remains in the ownership of the transferor, but only its usufruct i.e. the right to use it, is transferred to the lessee

-The Transaction Flow and Principal Shariah Documents
+The Transaction Flow and Principal Sharia Documents

 Wakalah